SERLatBTH/DJIMavic2ENTERPRISE/README.md

 ### Powering UP
 1. Press the power button on the remote controller, then press and hold to power on the remote controller.
 2. Press the power button on the aircraft, then press and hold to power on the aircraft
-3. Launch the app DJI GO 4.
+3. Launch the app DJI Pilot.

 ### Connect the accessories
-1. Remove the extented port cover on the aircraft
+1. Remove the extended port cover on the aircraft
 ![alt text](/images/accessoriesPortLocated.jpg)
 ![alt text](/images/accessoriesPort.jpg)
-2. Pick one accessory that you want (speaker,Spotlight or Beacon) and connect it properly, here shows the speaker as examples.
+2. Pick one accessory that you want (speaker, spotlight or beacon) and connect it properly, here shows the speaker as examples.
 ![alt text](/images/speakerConnect.jpg)

 ## Device's Functionalities and Features